Insider’s Review of Selinda Camp

 The camp’s nine unabashedly luxurious tented villas nestle under breeze-inviting hatch canopies, with soul-stirring views across the seemingly endless floodplain (a stern word, floodplain; what it means for us is animals in activity, going about their natural, fascinating business).

 Each raised villa is furnished with artifacts from all over the continent.
-Softly billowing curtains, leather sofas, old-fashioned writing desks, large canopied beds, en suite baths, and private verandas, all contribute to a masterful mix of modernity with an inspired old-time safari feel.
+Softly billowing curtains, leather sofas, old-fashioned writing desks, large canopied beds, en suite baths, and private verandas, all contribute to a masterful mix of luxury and modernity with an inspired old-time safari feel.

 The main lounge and dining area is graced with a series of expansive decks for game watching and vitalizing repose—one of safari’s sometimes overlooked charms.
-Three course meals, accompanied by wines from the camp’s well-curated cellar, can be taken al fresco, in the main tent, or on Selinda’s magnificent star deck, from which we revel at “the Milky Way, arch[ing] the heavens like a vast and incandescent plume of smoke,” as Elspeth Huxley saw it.
+Three-course meals, accompanied by wines from the camp’s well-curated cellar, can be taken al fresco, in the main tent, or on Selinda’s magnificent star deck, from which we revel at “the Milky Way, arch[ing] the heavens like a vast and incandescent plume of smoke,” as Elspeth Huxley saw it.
 Post game-drive dips in the pool, a visit to the photo and art gallery and the camp’s sweet little shop, and perhaps a massage by Selinda’s therapist round out an active yet serene safari day.

 Amenities at Selinda Camp